Skip to Content

 However, I went to a big (huge) aquarium shop recently where they kept all kinds of more exotic fish including some of the biggest corydoras catfish I have ever seen.
 Frankly, I don’t even know what they are called.
 But I know that I would not put my expensive and tiny shrimp in the same aquarium as those fish.

-1. A good gravel vacuum; Without a gravel vacuum, cleaning the substrate of your tanks is near impossible.
-Whenever I want to remove some of the sunken detritus from the bottom of my tank I’m happy I’ve got one of these.
-Click here
+• Without a gravel vacuum, like one from Aqueon, cleaning the substrate of your tanks is near impossible.
+Whenever I want to remove some of the sunken detritus from the bottom of my acrylic tanks I’m happy I’ve got one of these.

-2. Liquid plant fertilizer; It’s no secret that I do not like nutritious aqua-soil.
+• It’s no secret that I do not like nutritious aqua-soil.
 It makes a mess and only works for a given amount of time.
 Instead, I always use a liquid aquarium plant fertilizer.
 Everyone who keeps live plants needs it, it’s not that expensive and makes your plants grow better.
-Click here

-3. A set of aquascape tools; I love keeping plants, but planting and reorganizing my aquarium was difficult until I got a set of these tools.
+• I love keeping plants, but planting and reorganizing my aquarium was difficult until I got a set of these tools.
 It’s much easier to plant any kind of plant compared to using my thick fingers.
-Click here

-4. A liquid-based water test kit; ever since I’m able to accurately test my water parameters, keeping fish became less stressful.
+• Ever since I’m able to accurately test my water parameters, including the pH level, keeping fish became less stressful.
 Before I was always stressed that my water parameters were wrong, but with a kit such as the API Master kit, I can measure this.
 It really is essential to successful fishkeeping.
-Click here

-5. A digital thermometer; the more you know about your aquarium, the better!
+• The more you know about your aquarium, the better!
 Temperature is crucial for the health of your fish.
 A thermometer will also show you whether your heaters are still working correctly.
 It will give you more insight and more peace of mind.
-Click here
+It’s an easy way to ensure that you’re providing your fish with the tropical temperatures they need.